wastefactory/dungeons-dragons/README.md

 > A Vue.js project

-### There are two methods for getting started with this repo.
+### There are two methods to get started with this repo.

 #### Using Git